Where is Dublin Located in the World?

 Neighboring Countries

-While Dublin is the capital of Ireland, it is also in close proximity to other countries.
-To the east of Dublin, across the Irish Sea, is Great Britain (specifically, Wales and England).
-It’s worth noting that Northern Ireland, which is part of the United Kingdom, shares a border with the Republic of Ireland, but it is not physically connected to Dublin.
+Dublin is in proximity with other countries, while it is the capital of Ireland.
+Great Britain is to the east of Dublin, across the Irish Sea, in Wales and in England.
+Northern Ireland is part of the United Kingdom, and it has a border to the Republic of Ireland, but Dublin is not physically connected to it.

 Time Zone